 Good morning, Chairman Phillips and Commissioners,

-Thank you, this concludes our presentation.
-We are happy to address any questions.
+This concludes our presentation.
+We are happy to take any questions you may have.